maximilien/knfun/README.md

 	* _out_: image features (class) with confidence (score)

 3. *SummaryFn* function
-	* _in_: search string and twitterFn and WatsonFn URLs
+	* _in_: search string and *TwitterFn* and *WatsonFn* URLs
 	* _in_: count (max number of tweets)
 	* _out_: HTML page displaying summary

 Both the *TwitterFn* and *WatsonFn* require credentials to execute.
-This means that the keys for both the *TwitterFn* and *WatsonFn* are also required as input, however, to simplify the discussion, they are sometimes ommited in diagrams and some other places.
+This means that the demoer's secret keys for both the *TwitterFn* and *WatsonFn* are also required as input, however, to simplify the discussion, the keys are sometimes ommited in diagrams and other places.

 Table of Contents
 =================